Why does God sometimes not answer our prayers? Does He not care for us?

 Answers to prayer

 Some Christians believe that God has 3 answers to prayer – ‘yes’, ‘no’ and ‘wait’.
 But the ‘no’ still troubles us.
 Why did my dear friend who shared the gospel with me have to die of cancer which spread from breast to liver to lungs and finally to the brain when I and a whole host of others prayed our hearts out for her?
-I have to accept, though that throughout her ordeal she was an inspiration and blessing to countless people.
+I have to admit, though, that throughout her ordeal she was an inspiration and blessing to countless people.
 The unanswered prayer for her healing resulted in her touching many lives.
-We always pray against adversity (hard times and suffering) but when our prayers are not answered we find that all the hard times we went through have strengthened us and made us better people able to understand the suffering of others.
+We always pray against adversity (hard times and suffering) but when our prayers are not answered we may find that all the hard times we went through have strengthened us and made us better able to understand the suffering of others.
 “The God of all comfort comforts us in all our affliction, so that we may be able to comfort those who are in any affliction, with the comfort with which we ourselves are comforted by God” (2 Corinthians 1:4).

 All things work together for our good

 Romans 8:28 says: “And we know that for those who love God all things work together for good, for those who are called according to his purpose.”
 This verse teaches us that in and through all things in our lives, God works for our good.
 However, we must remember that what we think of as good and what God thinks of as good for us may be very different things!
 And therefore, we must trust that whenever God answers or doesn’t answer our prayers, that God’s answer “yes” or “no” is the very best thing for us.100% Free Bible Course